Kuborros/FurBotNeo/README.md

 Mostly learning ground for writing in java it holds basic functionality, as well as music playback, shop, and imageboard searches.

-It uses database to track statistics, shop inventories and per guild configs.
+It uses a database to track statistics, shop inventories and per guild configs.

 There is no proper documentation of the code, shamefully commented version of code got lost in transition between pcs.

-If this code helps you learn something that's great :3 And if you think its really bad.. well we all have to start somewhere, and skilled advice will be appreciated!
+If this code helps you learn something that's great :3 And if you think its actually bad... well we all have to start somewhere, and skilled advice will be appreciated!

 If using code from this repository, please mention me in the comments.

-By default operates in SFW mode restricting access to more risky commands.
+By default, it operates in SFW mode restricting access to more risky commands.
-To change it use command ``!guildcfg nsfw true`` (replace "!" with used prefix).
+To change it, use the command ``!guildcfg nsfw true`` (replace the "!" with used prefix).

 ## Compilation instructions: